 2. Contact BoA

 3. Online Banking and Mobile Banking also help you avoid overdraft fees.
 It allows you to access your account information 24/7 and helps you keep track of your account balance.
+You can always check your balance on the Bank of America mobile app.
 It also has alerts and notifications that allow you to receive email or texts when there's important activity on your account, such as a low balance.